cloudflare/cloudflare-docs/products/workers/src/content/runtime-apis/request.md

 - `cacheEverything` <Type>boolean</Type> <PropMeta>optional</PropMeta>

   - This option forces Cloudflare to cache the response for this request, regardless of what headers are seen on the response.
-This is equivalent to setting the Page Rule [Cache Level (to Cache Everything)](https://support.cloudflare.com/hc/en-us/articles/200172266).
+This is equivalent to setting the Page Rule [**Cache Level** (to **Cache Everything**)](https://support.cloudflare.com/hc/en-us/articles/200172266).
 Defaults to `false`.
+  This option applies to `GET` and `HEAD` request methods only.

 - `cacheKey` <Type>string</Type> <PropMeta>optional</PropMeta>